 8. Cost and Budget:

 Budget planning is critical to balance quality and affordability.
 The costs of materials, labor, and future maintenance should be factored in from the outset.
-Avoiding compromises on quality helps prevent long-term issues and costly repairs.
+Avoiding compromises on quality for short-term savings ensures proper installation that prevents long-term issues and costly repairs.

 9. Professional Expertise:

-What are the Common Application of Network Cabling?
+What are the Common Applications of Network Cabling?

 - Local Area Networks (LANs):